-Field Activity Advisory Inventory and Monitoring of Fish Abundance and Diversity October 1-10, 2013
+Field Activity Advisory Inventory and Monitoring of Fish Abundance and Diversity January 6-16, 2014

 This notice is to inform the public of an upcoming research study to identify abundance and diversity of fish species at locations throughout the San Joaquin River Restoration Area.
 Collecting a quantitative baseline of fish within the Restoration Area is an important step to detect change over time through long-term monitoring.
 Information on chronological analysis of the temporal and spatial distribution, abundance, and diversity of fish species will help with the Program's assessment of the Restoration Goal's success.
 This information can be used to adaptively manage future efforts for more effective implementation of the Restoration Goal.

-Who: Bureau of Reclamation, U.S. Fish and Wildlife Service (FWS), and California Department of Fish and Wildlife (DFW)

-What: Inventory and monitoring of the fish communities within the five reaches of the Restoration Area (from Friant Dam to the Merced River confluence) will be documented to provide data of fish types, species numbers, and locations of occurrences.
+Who: Bureau of Reclamation, U.S. Fish and Wildlife Service (FWS), and California Department of Fish and Wildlife (DFW) What: Inventory and monitoring of the fish communities within the five reaches of the Restoration Area (from Friant Dam to the Merced River confluence) will be documented to provide data of fish types, species numbers, and locations of occurrences.
 Approximately 21 native fish species historically inhabited the SJR.
 At least eight species are now uncommon, rare, extinct, or replaced by nonnative fish.
 Existing data on fish abundance and diversity, standard sampling techniques, and a framework for long-term monitoring is important in measuring program success over time as fish populations may take years to respond to management actions.

-Sampling techniques that will be used to inventory fish species include the following:

-- 1. Boat and raft mounted electrofishing vessels will be used to stun and capture fish species in a wide variety of habitats and broad areas accessible by boat.
-Biologists have been trained on this fishery technique and will not use it in the direct proximity of other river-users. - 2.
-Backpack electroshockers will be used to sample shallow waters, backwaters, and riffle habitats by electrically stunning fish.
-Biologists have been trained on this fishery technique and it poses no public danger.
+Sampling techniques that will be used to inventory fish species include the following: 1.
+Boat and raft mounted electrofishing vessels will be used to stun and capture fish species in a wide variety of habitats and broad areas accessible by boat.
+Biologists have been trained on this fishery technique and will not use it in the direct proximity of other river-users.